 Here are some ways to do that:

 - Repeat and paraphrase.
-After the customer has finished speaking, repeat and paraphrase their concerns to demonstrate that you have understood their point of view and you value it.
+After the customer has finished speaking, repeat and translate their concerns to demonstrate that you have understood their point of view and you value it.

 - Acknowledge their feelings and emotions.
 It can be as simple as “I can imagine how you must feel”.